Services

 There are two ways to apply for financial assistance for rental, housing, utilities, and medication assistance:

-• Submit an application in person at the Crisis Assistance Center, 226 N. Long St., 9 a.m.-3:30 p.m.
+- Submit an application in person at the Crisis Assistance Center, 226 N. Long St., 9 a.m.-3:30 p.m.
 Monday-Friday.
-You will receive a follow-up phone call to schedule an appointment for an interview.
+You will receive a follow-up phone call with your scheduled appointment.

 Food Pantry